 “If you are not in direct control of the firearm, it needs to be locked away,” says Mark Luell of Growing Up Guns.
 “On top of a shelf or under a sofa doesn’t count.
 Think your child doesn’t know it’s there and can’t reach it?
 Think again.”
 Always store any ammunition separate from any guns — and the “expense” of locking guns away isn’t an excuse; you can pick up a combination gun vault for $30.

 It’s crucial to teach kids what to do if they find a gun, says Shawn Pappas of Suarez International Firearms Training: “Stop.
 Don’t touch.
 Get away.
 Tell a trustworthy adult.”
 An undisturbed gun will not fire, making “don’t touch” vitally important.
 Kids need to know to “get away” from the gun, even if it means leaving a friend’s home abruptly in the middle of a playdate if they find a gun stuck in a couch.
 And they need to know whom they can trust to tell, which may not be the person who owns the gun.

 Both Luell and Pappas recommend removing any potentially appealing mystery about guns early.
 In other words, don’t keep their existence a secret from your kids.
 Be sure to make a distinction between any real guns your child sees — in real life or on TV — and toy versions.
 Always emphasize the fact that guns are not toys, but steer kids clear of both versions if you can.

-“Your children will learn from TV and media about guns unless you step in and educate them first.
-Don't let them think it's a game or that guns are to be taken lightly," Luell said.
-“It’s easier to train a child than a gun,” says Pappas.
-“All that your children have, especially when they leave your home and supervision, is the knowledge and guidance you have given them.”
-You have a moral and often legal obligation to give them the tools and information they need should you not be there to help them.
+“All that your children have, especially when they leave your home and supervision, is the knowledge and guidance you have given them,” says Pappas.
+You have a moral and often legal obligation to give them the tools and information they need for times when you’re not around.